arobillard/georgian-politics/_locations/port-george/districts/market.md

   - title: Notable Landmarks
     content:
       - title: Statue of Nocea
+        discovered: true
         content: In the centre of The Circle is a 60' high, marble statue of the Goddess Nocea.
 Nocea is standing slightly hunched with her face in her hands as if crying.
 She wears a flowing dress featuring patterns of waves, the moon, stars, sea creatures, and ships.
+      - title: The Coastal Trust
+        discovered: true
+        content: This massive bank is the headquarters of The Coastal Trust, which is a massive network of banks that serve numerous cities in Creag Mhòr.
+Located at the intersection of The Drain and Scholar's Row, the white marble building is the largest in all of the Market district.
+In a courtyard infront of the building is the Merchant's Fortune Fountain.
+It is tradition before confirming a large trade or business deal to throw a gold piece or two into the fountain for good luck.
+All the money collected is donated to [Healing Waters](../district-of-the-divine/#healing-waters).
 player-notes: false
 #  individual:
 #    - pc: Steve